TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/8-developing-a-custom-viewhelper.rst

       }
    }

-In this example the usage of :php:`initializeArguments()` is not particular meaningful, because the method only requires one parameter.
+In this example the usage of :php:`initializeArguments()` is not particularly meaningful, because the method only requires one parameter.
 When working with complex ViewHelpers which have a multilevel inheritance hierarchy, it is sometimes more readable to register the arguments with